orioblizzard/robot-framework/README.md

 # robot-framework
-robot framework with selenium for demo
+robot framework with selenium for demo and run on Docker-compose

-demo
+# How to run
+docker-compose up --build